 This naturally (wet) processed Arabica gets its name from the mountainous region in northern Bali where it comes from.
 Full bodied, it's fruity and earthy all at once.
 It's accented by subtle notes of lemon and other citrusy flavors.

 Ethiopia is often considered the birthplace of coffee so needless to say, Ethiopians know their coffee.
 Relatively light bodied, this washed coffee from Ethiopia is deeply fragrant with hints of chocolate, flowers, citrus and spice.
 The aroma of this coffee is second to none both in terms of potency and quality.
 The best batches are very lightly roasted and yield fantastic, delicate espressos.
 Yirgacheffe coffee on its own, with its deeply enjoyable taste, already ranks as some of the best exotic coffee available.
 However, if you want give it a turbo boost of “exoticness”, add some cardamom, ginger, and/or cinnamon.
+For a full list of the best Yirgacheffe Coffees, check out our guide.

 This Central American bean which usually comes from Brazil, Guatemala and Mexico, is unusually large.
 Dubbed the “elephant-bean” for its over-sized nature, this coffee offers bright acidity and an intense, fruity character.
 The combination of its inherent tartness and its silky smooth finish earns this Maragogype coffee a position on this list of most exotic coffees.